Advertiser Disclosure

 • Recently opened accounts: Less influential to your VantageScore

-To start rebuilding credit, add positive payment history to your credit report by making timely payments on all your current debt obligations and other bills to keep collections off your credit profile.
+To start rebuilding credit, add a positive payment history to your credit report by making timely payments on all your current debt obligations and other bills to keep collections off your credit profile.
 You can also get a secured credit card to help you get back on track.
 In addition, you’ll need to make a security deposit, which is typically equivalent to the credit limit.
 But remember to make timely payments each month on or before the due date and keep the balance low to have the best shot at rebuilding your credit.

 Pay What You Owe on Time and Keep Your Debts to a Minimum

 As mentioned above, payment history makes up 35 percent of the FICO credit-scoring model, which is used by 90 percent of creditors and lenders to make lending decisions.
 So, it’s vital to pay your bills on time.
-And if any accounts are past due, pay the delinquent balances as soon as possible or make arrangements with creditors to bring them current over time.
+If any accounts are past due, pay the delinquent balances as soon as possible or make arrangements with creditors to bring them current over time.

 Understand How Your Credit Rating Impacts Borrowing Costs